 351; 352; 451; 452.
-GREEK SEMINAR.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in Greek.
-Qualified students who are not candidates for such honors, but who desire to work in the seminar, are also admitted.
+Special Studies in Greek.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in Greek.
+Qualified students who are not candidates for such honors, but who desire to take the course, are also admitted.

 Credit, one to three semester hours each semester, depending upon the quantity and quality of the work done.

 401; 402.
 First semester: Thucydides' History, Books VI-VII; second semester: Euripides' Medea and Sophocles' Antigone.